ryanmello/lilli/ARCHITECTURE.md

 ## System Overview

-Lilli is a multi-agent AI system built on LangGraph that orchestrates specialized agents to handle various flower shop operations.
+Lilli is a multi-agent AI system built on FastAPI, WebSockets, and LangGraph that orchestrates specialized agents to handle various flower shop operations via a web API.
 This document provides a deep dive into the architectural decisions and implementation patterns.

 ## Core Architectural Principles